fboender/whatswrong/README.md

 etc.

 It presents the user with a report that includes severity, impact to fix, cost to fix and an explanation of the problem.
+Reports can be generated on the console, as CSV, as JSON or as HTML.
 New scans can easily be added to the system, and the scanner requires nothing by Python v2.6+, which should be available on most systems.

 Example output for the console:

-    [fboender@zoltar]~/src$ ./whatswrong.py
+[fboender@host]~$ ./whatswrong.py -a
     Pass  Severity  Impact  CostToFix  Item                 Msg
-    pass  3         1       1          web::powered_by      The webserver does
+    pass  3         1       1          web::powered_by      The webserver does not exposes backend software vi
-    pass  4         2       1          sys::ntpd            NTPd is running
+    n/a   5         3       1          web::ssl::v2         Can't test for SSLv2: _ssl.c:475: The handshake op
-    n/a   5         3       1          web::ssl::v3         Can't test for SSL
+    n/a   5         3       1          web::ssl::v3         Can't test for SSLv3: [Errno 1] _ssl.c:490: error:
-    pass  3         3       1          mysql::no_root_pw    The MySQL root acc
+    pass  3         3       1          mysql::no_root_pw    The MySQL root account has a password
-    n/a   2         3       2          sys::vm::agent       This doesn't appea
+    pass  2         3       2          sys::vm::agent       No vm agent is running
-    pass  5         2       1          ssh::empty_passwords The SSH server doe
+    pass  3         3       1          mysql::listen        MySQL is not listening on all addresses
-    pass  4         4       1          ssh::root_login      SSH does not allow
+    fail  4         4       1          ssh::root_login      SSH allows remote root logins
-    err   5         4       1          php::display_errors  Scan error: [Errno
+    pass  5         4       1          php::display_errors  /etc/php5/apache2/php.ini does not have display_er
-    fail  3         3       4          sys::tmp::executable Executable files p
+    fail  3         3       4          sys::tmp::executable Executable files possible in tmp dirs: /tmp, /var/
-    n/a   5         3       1          web::ssl::v2         Can't test for SSL
+    fail  4         2       1          sys::ntpd            NTPd is not running
+    fail  2         1       5          sys::tmp::mount      /tmp is not mounted separately
+    pass  5         2       1          ssh::empty_passwords The SSH server does not allow empty passwords
-    pass  3         1       1          web::server_banner   The webserver does
+    fail  3         1       1          web::server_banner   The webserver exposes a header with version number

 For convenience' sake, the whole of Whatswrong can be downloaded as a single .zip file, which can immediately be run by Python.

+For each test, Whatswrong tells you:

+* **Pass**: Whether the test passed, failed, wasn't applicable (n/a) or if an error occurred.
+* **Severity**: How big of a problem this is, if the test failed.
+Ranges from 1 to 5, where 5 is very severe.
+The higher this number, the more important it is to fix the problem.
+* **Impact**: The potential impact on the system and services if you were to fix this problem.
+Ranges from 1 to 5, where 5 is a high potential impact and very likely to break something on your system if fixed.
+* **CostToFix**: How much effort it would be to fix this problem.
+Ranges from 1 to 5 where 1 means it's very easy to fix this problem and 5 means it's quite hard to fix this problem.
+This does **not** take in account the **impact** field.
+* **Item**: A unique identifier for this scan.
+This can be used to select which scans you'd like to run.
+For instance, if you only want to run all web scans, specify `web::*`.
+* **Msg**: A textual representation of the output of the test.

 Usage